neurogears/vrp-2021/_worksheets/01-acquisition.md

 * Insert a `LargestBinaryRegion` transform to extract the largest detected object in the image.
 * Select the `ConnectedComponent` > `Centroid` field of the largest binary region using the context menu.
 * Record the position of the centroid using a `CsvWriter` sink.
+* **Optional:** Open the CSV file in Excel/Python/MATLAB/R and plot the trajectory of the object.

 ### **Exercise 11:** Background subtraction and motion segmentation

 ![Background subtraction]({{ site.baseurl }}/assets/images/acquisition-backsubtraction.svg)

-* Create a grayscale video stream similar to *Exercise 2*.
+* Create a grayscale video workflow similar to *Exercise 2*.
 * Insert a `Skip` operator.
 Set its `Count` property to 1.
 * In a new branch, insert a `Take` operator.
 Set its `Count` property to 1.
 * Combine the images from both branches using the `CombineLatest` combinator.